 Cinemark Summer Movie Clubhouse: Okay, while this isn’t technically a free summer activity for kids, it’s darn close.
 The kiddos can enjoy 10 movies for only $5 which works out to just $0.50 per movie!
 The 2018 summer lineup hasn’t been announced yet… but keep checking back.

 Classic Cinemas: Check out the Wednesday Morning Movie Series happening June 6th through August 8th.
 You and the fam can see G and PG rated films for just $1.

 Harkins Summer Movie Fun: This nearly free summer activity for kids allows them to enjoy a movie a week for 10 weeks for less than $1 per film.
-Tickets go on sale April 23rd, so get ready!
+Tickets are on sale now at participating locations.

 Regal’s Summer Movie Express: This summer movie program is on both Tuesdays and Wednesdays at 10 a.m. meaning if you can’t make one show you have a second chance.
 Admission is $1, and a portion of the proceeds will benefit the Will Rogers Institute.

 Tip: Looking for a totally free summer activity for kids?
 Turn your home into a movie theater complete with nutritious and delicious coconut oil popcorn.

 Help the kiddos work off some of that energy with these active free summer activities for kids!